alexanderthclark/Stats1101/book/_build/html/_sources/observational.md

 ```

 The observed difference in group averages will be \$50,000, but this isn't a causal effect that we should expect to apply to those not choosing to attend college.
 With a randomized experiment, the effect would be cut in half.
 The non-graduate group would average \$30,000 and the average graduate salary would be \$55,000.
 At the population level, the average benefit of college is +\$25,000.

+In both of these examples, we could point out ways an observational study would overestimate the effect of college on earnings *if* the tables accurately described the counterfactuals.

 ### Vacations to Italy